osanj/lava/README.md

 The Vulkan SDK needs to be installed and its environment variables need to be set.
 See the LunarG guide for [Linux](https://vulkan.lunarg.com/doc/view/1.1.85.0/linux/getting_started.html) and [Windows](https://vulkan.lunarg.com/doc/view/1.1.85.0/windows/getting_started.html).

+See [release 0.4.0](https://github.com/osanj/lava/releases/tag/0.4.0) for some older Vulkan SDK versions which are no longer available on the LunarG download page.

 ## Support

 Sofar `lava` was tested on: